Travel trailers are increasingly popular with small families and friends who like to camp together under one secure roof.

 Within these 7 models have a distinct two-bedroom floor plan.
 Among these the Forest River Wildwood T30QBSS likely has the most appeal for families who need travel trailer with two bedrooms.

-Technically, the second bedroom does have bunkbed options as standard, but there is room to easily convert the space to handle a queen-size bed.
+Technically, the second bedroom in this RV does have bunkbed options as standard, but there is room to easily convert the space to handle a queen-size bed.

 The frame and total length of models in the Wildwood line can range from a relatively compact 26’10” all the way up to 39 feet.